 Edge support is very much aligned with firmness.
-I found Nectar good for a softer mattress, only just behind Casper and better than Hugge and Emma Hybrid.
-Slightly better than Leesa and Simba.
-Can’t match the firmer mattresses such as Eve, Otty and Bruno.
+I found Nectar good for a softer mattress and slightly better than Leesa, Emma original, Una and Simba.
+Can’t match the firmer mattresses such as Ergoflex, Leesa Luxury Hybrid, Eve, Otty and Bruno.

 Firmness (how far it sinks for a given weight):